Dabendorf/Norwegian-Train-Price-Calendarinator/README.md

 * ``data/config.txt``: contains configuration settings of the project
 * ``data/ObservedPrices.db``: the database containing information about what to observe and historical prices
 * ``debug/`` folder: some html fileswith example data so one does not need to fetch from the website for each run
+* ``scripts/``: A folder with some scripts to the database for getting current information and adding/deleting observation tasks

 ## Current data format (to be improved)
 * Connection: ``station_from: string, station_to: string, price: int, departure: string, arrival: string, duration (min): int, description: str, exchanges: int, legs: List[tuple(str, str)]``